 Most members are eligible to file a retirement application between 15 to 90 days before their retirement date.
 The fastest way to file is through your Retirement Online account.
 With Retirement Online, you can upload all your retirement-related documents as you step through the application process.
 When filling out your application, be sure to list all public employment, and note if you’ve been a member of another public retirement system in New York State.

 Your application is a legal document, so, if you submit a paper retirement application, you must sign it and have your signature notarized.
-Information representatives at our consultation sites serve as notary publics and can assist you in completing the form.

 When we receive your retirement application, we will send you and your employer acknowledgment letters.
 If you have chosen to receive correspondence by email through Retirement Online, you’ll receive an email letting you know you can sign in and view your letter.